jonathanly93/galatica/Galaga Game/readme.txt

-### Galaga Final Project.
+### Galaga Final Project

 If the Game.java does not run, try running ResetHighScore.java.
-This will generate a high score list.
-I had issues with targeting the correct directory in which the high scores are read.
-I believe I placed it in the right location, but if I did not, please run ResetHighScore.java to generate a new text file.

 Use the arrow keys to move left and right.
 Use space bar to shoot.
 Use the mouse to click on the buttons when neccessary.